Day 3 – Friday, Oct 2 – We walked the city of Budapest this morning.

 We walked along the Danube and saw all of the bridges that crossed it.
 We walked across the Elizabeth bridge up to Fisherman’s bastion and Mathias Church on the castle hill.

-The colors in the church were as grand as was the alter.
+The colors in the St. Mathias church on castle hill were as grand as was the alter.
 This church was not made this way by mistake.

 It was a privilege to be able to go to such a grand church as this and see the workings of God all around you.
 If the size and majesty of the church didn’t convince you of God’s existence, then the alter and the church’s richness surely would.